videojs/admin/COLLABORATOR_GUIDE.md

 ## Video.js releases

 Releasing Video.js is partially automated through various scripts.
-To do a release, all you need is just write access to the repo!
+To do a release, all you need is write access to the repo!

 Releases in Video.js are done on npm and GitHub and eventually posted on the CDN.
 These are the instructions for the npm/GitHub releases.